leeju09/Poem_Assignment/README.md

-# Poem\_Assignment
+# Overview

-This poem project is a taste to writing java applications using JFrame.
-This is simply written program that will display a poem, an image, and change of color of text.
+This project gives you your first taste of writing Java applications using JFrame.
+You will write a simple program that will display a poem, an image, and change the colors of text.
+It should be a simple project and a good way to ease you into using Java.